 In X-Men: First Class, Magneto is obsessed with taking revenge for his murdered mother.
 The whole "tortured in a Nazi concentration camp" thing didn't necessarily help either, though.

 Lestat in Anne Rice's Vampire Chronicles is a mother's boy.
 He adores Gabrielle, revels in being her favorite son, and still resents every second she's not paying attention to him.
+He also turns her into a vampire so he never has to live through her dying.

 In Beowulf, the mortally wounded Grendel returns to his mother to die.
 Grendel's mother then takes up the vendetta against Beowulf.